na-na-hi/renget/archive/cominginclutch.md

 - Lamia Servant (OC):
 	- Confirmed for Batch 4.
 	- This suggestion was not directed towards me in an anchored post, but in an anonymous conversation in a thread instead.
 However, I intend to fulfil the request all the same.

-Currently Pending Requests:
 - Makina (Presumably from the Grisaia series):
-	- Will be considered for Batch 5.
-Currently leaning towards accepting this request.
-Final determination will be made after Batch 4 finishes release.
+	- Confirmed for Batch 4.
 - Brigette (Pokemon):
-	- Will be considered for Batch 5.
-Currently leaning towards accepting this request.
-Final determination will be made after Batch 4 finishes release.
+	- Confirmed for Batch 4.
+- Bebe (Pokemon):
+	- Confirmed for Batch 4.

+Currently Pending Requests:
+- N/A

 Recently Denied Requests:
 - N/A